 Wake up to London: London's Hottest Postcode N1C contrasts the reality of the hyperreal text of "King's Cross - a Photographic Essay" (the developer Argent's brochure) with what I discovered during my numerous walks during 2018-9.
 The Exhibition will be shown in a Hull gallery at a date to be confirmed post-Covid19.

-#Connection 2020 Exhibition at Patchings Art Centre Calverton online 7/8 November 2020
+#Connection 2020 Exhibition at Patchings Art Centre Calverton now online as Reconnected Exhibition from 7/8 November 2020

 Source Magazine BA 2020